symmetrics/mrg_tweaks_german/doc/README-EN.txt

 * DOCUMENTATION

 ** INSTALLATION

-*** 1. Unpack the content of this module into Magento directory, i.e.
+Unpack the content of this module into Magento directory.
-       folders app/ and js/ must be copied into the project root.
-       Update the system cache.

-*** 2. Go to the Front-end to provoke module setup/invocation by accessing the
-       home page.
-We are done.

 ** USAGE